 Camera Shy is the second film for Mark Sawers who has otherwise been employed as a director for Canadian tv.

 Camera Shy falls into the genre that is known as meta-fiction wherein the world of a book or a film is treated as though it were an alternate dimension or the characters from inside books and films react with readers/viewers, step outside of their medium or become aware they are fictional.
 There have been the likes of Woody Allen’s The Purple Rose of Cairo (1985), The Icicle Thief (1989), Last Action Hero (1993), Wes Craven’s New Nightmare (1994), Adaptation.
 (2002) and Rubber (2010) that use film as the medium of meta-fiction.
-Examples using books might include the likes of I, Madman (1989), The Dark Half (1993), In the Mouth of Madness (1995), Written By (2009) and Ruby Sparks (2012), and notable Dennis Potter tv works like The Singing Detective (1986) and Blackeyes (1989).
+Examples using books might include the likes of I, Madman (1989), The Dark Half (1993), In the Mouth of Madness (1995), Written By (2009), Ruby Sparks (2012) and Snowflake (2017), and notable Dennis Potter tv works like The Singing Detective (1986) and Blackeyes (1989).
 (For more detail see Meta-Fiction Films).

 Camera Shy reminds the most of Stranger Than Fiction (2006) wherein Will Ferrell makes the discovery that he is a character in a work of fiction.
 Camera Shy simply extends the basic idea but changes the medium to film wherein a politician (Nicholas Wright) makes the discovery that he is a character inside a film.
 This comes with a considerable cleverness and plays it out far more logically than Stranger Than Fiction did.
 Indeed, the concept is such an ingenious one that you wonder why Hollywood has not clicked onto it by now.